Congratulations! You have entered the world of property owners and are now ready to manage your very first rental property.

 Not sure what a new landlord introduction letter is or what to include?
 No worries.

-In this guide, we will be going over what landlord introduction letters are, the benefits of sending them, and what to include in one.
+In this guide, we'll be going over what landlord introduction letters are, the benefits of sending them, and what to include in one.

 So, to get started, let's go over what exactly a landlord introduction letter is.

-As mentioned before, it is always a good idea to start things off nicely if you are taking over as the new landlord on a rental property.
-This is especially true if you are independent of a property management company.
-This means that you will be managing the property on your own and will not be using the services of any property management company.
+As mentioned before, it's always a good idea to start things off nicely if you're taking over as the new landlord on a rental property.
+This is especially true if you're independent of a property management company.
+This means you'll be managing the property on your own and will not be using the services of any property management company.

-In these cases, it is essential to send some sort of introduction letter to your new tenants.
-There is a lot of information that should be included in this letter, most of which has to do with the new landlord contact information and an update on where to send the monthly rent payment.
+In these cases, it's essential to send some sort of introduction letter to your new tenants.
+There's a lot of information that should be included in this letter, most of which has to do with the new landlord contact information and an update on where to send the monthly rent payment.

 In some cases, the new landlord may have an interest in terminating the existing lease.
 This could be for many reasons, like wanting to renovate the property.

-If the tenants currently have a fixed-term lease, the best course of action is probably to just let it expire.
-Once it is about to expire, it is important to inform the tenant that they will not be able to renew the lease with a letter of non-renewal.
+If the tenants currently have a fixed-term lease, the best course of action is probably just to let it expire.
+Once it's about to expire, inform the tenant that they won't be able to renew the lease with a letter of non-renewal.

 However, there are also ways to legally terminate the lease if both parties agree.
 This means that if you can provide enough incentive to the tenant, they can agree to end the lease early.
 These incentives can include things like covering moving costs or giving a discount on rent.

-Also, if the tenants are under a month-to-month lease, there are fewer protections to their lease.
-This means that it would be far easier to terminate this lease early than it will be to terminate a yearly lease.
-The landlord must also refer to any local laws that dictate how evictions must be handled.
+If the tenants are under a month-to-month lease, there are fewer protections to their lease.
+This means it would be far easier to terminate this lease early than it will be to terminate a yearly lease.
+However, the landlord must refer to any local laws that dictate how evictions must be handled.
 This is because there are some states that prohibit certain types of evictions.
 Thus, an unlawful eviction can lead to a hefty lawsuit.

 Why Send a New Landlord Introduction Letter?